Mesa 2D FAQs

 Can I generate a report from the Mesa System?

-The Mesa test system has one huge distinct advantage over other test systems.
-All Mesa 2-D field data is interpreted by a computer analysis program, which determines whether the system fails or passes leak testing standards.
+All Mesa 2-D field data is interpreted by a computer analysis program which determines whether the system fails or passes leak testing standards.
 With Mesa, a clear concise graph is charted and can be printed and made available as a matter of record in addition to a clear concise report of your entire inspection.
+There are no manual reports to write out and results are immediately available to your clients.

 Can the testing calculations and levels be converted to metric?